morian/aio-ld2410/docs/about/protocol.rst

 - Read the distance resolution parameter
 - Write the distance resolution parameter
-- Read auxiliary control parameters
+- Read light control parameters
-- Write auxiliary control parameters
+- Write light control parameters

 We also get details on two additional fields provided in the engineering report: